 1,000 picturesque acres ranging from the manicured lawns and formal gardens of the main campus to the meadows and woodlands of the Vassar Farm.
 Over 100 academic and residential buildings ranging in style from collegiate gothic to modernist, including two National Historic Landmarks.
 More

-98% of students live on campus (housing is guaranteed all four years).
+97% of students live on campus (housing is guaranteed all four years).
 Over 100 student-run organizations and clubs.
-About 1,650 campus-wide events annually, including guest lecturers, visiting artists, performers, workshops, athletic events, and concerts.
+Over 1,000 campus-wide events annually, including guest lecturers, visiting artists, performers, workshops, athletic events, and concerts.
 More

 Campus visits are strongly encouraged; tours and information sessions are offered weekdays year-round, and on most fall Saturdays.
 Alumnae/i interviews are also available upon request.
 More

-2,450 students; approximately 60% come from public high schools, 40% from private schools (independent or religious).
-In recent freshman classes, students of color comprised 32-38% of matriculants.
-International students from over 60 countries comprise 8-10% of the student body.
+2,450 students; approximately 65% come from public high schools, 35% from private schools (independent or religious).
+In recent first-year classes, domestic students of color comprised about one-third of matriculants.
+International students from over 55 countries comprise 8-10% of the student body.

-Over a million print volumes; over 50,000 serial titles; 612,000 pieces of microform; an ever-increasing number of electronic resources and databases.
+Over a million print volumes; over 50,000 serial titles; 612,000 pieces of microfilm; an ever-increasing number of electronic resources and databases.
 More

-Extraordinary resources in the arts, foreign languages and literatures, social sciences, and natural sciences.
+Extraordinary resources in the arts, foreign languages, literature, social sciences, and natural sciences.
 Highlights: art and architecture studios; a dedicated dance theater; three drama theaters; state-of-the-art film production and screening facilities; extensive historic and modern instrument collections, including 65 Steinway pianos, six harpsichords, and seven pipe organs; advanced computer, robotics, and GIS labs; 32-inch reflecting telescope (tied for largest in New York State) and 20-inch reflecting telescope; laboratory nursery school; and state-of-the-art instrumentation in biology, chemistry, earth science, and physics.
 More

-Students (usually juniors) may apply for a year or a semester away in Vassar-sponsored programs (France, Germany, Ireland, Italy, Russia, and Spain) or preapproved programs offered by other colleges.
+Students (usually juniors) may apply for a year or a semester away in Vassar-sponsored programs (Costa Rica, England, France, Germany, India, Ireland, Italy, Russia, and Spain) or preapproved programs offered by other colleges.
 Students may also apply for approved programs at various U.S. institutions, including the historically Black colleges and members of the Twelve College Exchange.
 More

-About 500 students each year do field work for academic credit in local organizations and agencies or in New York City.
+About 500 students each year do community-engaged learning for academic credit in local organizations and agencies or in New York City.
 Over 300 students each year work one-on-one with faculty as paid research assistants or academic interns in the sciences, social sciences, arts, and humanities.
 More

 The great majority of Vassar graduates plan to pursue advanced study within five years of graduation.
 Graduates are regularly accepted at top-ranking schools of law, medicine, business, and education.
 Vassar is a leader in producing PhD candidates.
 More

-Extensive career counseling and placement services as well as information and support for students seeking admission to law school or graduate school.
-Career-mentoring network of 3,000 alumnae/i.
+Comprehensive career counseling and placement services as well as information and support for students seeking admission to law school or graduate school.
+Extensive career-mentoring network of alumnae/i.
 More